katrpilar/KpiTrackr/NOTES.md

 	+Allow for Profile Photo
 	Ability to preview profile photos

+Metric
+	Allow for a metric to be edited
+	Allow for metric date to be changed (Would need to create migration)

 Teams
-	Allow teams to have and create KPIs
+	+Allow teams to have and create KPIs
-	Create Team pages
+	+Create Team pages
 	Show kpis on the page
 	Allow for teams to have objectives
 	Allow Profile Photo